Sound Propagation Level Calculator (Version 3.5) - MAS Environmental 2020 - www.masenv.co.uk

 This interactive diagram is an approximate calculation tool for combining sound level reduction due to propagation over a distance, insertion of a barrier, ground effect and air absorption.

-If you find this useful (or don't have a Flash plugin), you might want to check out our in-browser sound modelling tool.
+If you find this useful, you might want to check out our in-browser sound modelling tool.

 How to use